jellyfin/jellyfin-plugin-ldapauth/README.md

 Allows the administrator to customize most aspects of the LDAP authentication process, including customizable search attributes, username attribute, and a search filter for administrative users (set on user creation).
 The user, via the "Manual Login" process, can enter any valid attribute value, which will be mapped back to the specified username attribute automatically as well.

+## Installation

+Use the Jellfin web UI and brows the Plugin catalog to find the `LDAP Authentication` plugin, then simply install one of the version supported by your Jellfin core.
+In the case that you are missing the default plugin repository or want to download the plugin Zip for manual installation add `https://repo.jellyfin.org/releases/plugin/manifest-stable.json` as a repository or us it to get the Zip of the plugin.

+For further [install instructions](https://jellyfin.org/docs/general/server/plugins/index.html#installing) or [plugin repository questions](https://jellyfin.org/docs/general/server/plugins/index.html#repositories) have a look at the [official documentation](https://jellyfin.org/docs/index.html).

 ## Contributing

 We welcome all contributions and pull requests!